Skip to main content

 lsam refresh

 The refresh command causes the LSAM to reread the configuration file following modification.
 To modify the configuration, run the LSAM Configuration program.
 For information on LSAM configuration, refer to UNIX LSAM Configuration.
-After saving the changes to the LSAM configuration file, execute the refresh command for the LSAM to recognize the changes.
+After saving the changes to the LSAM configuration file, run the refresh command for the LSAM to recognize the changes.

 Note